josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-When there are a lot of files, for example 10+, locating them is easier with a consistent folder structure and more difficult in a flat structure.
+When there are a lot of files, for example 10+, locating them is easier with a consistent directory structure and more difficult in a flat structure.

 </div>